 Norwegian Cruise Lines

-Bimonthly since 2017, employees have served Bill Baggs Cape Florida State Park by removing debris washed ashore on the beach and clean-up the picnic area.
+Bimonthly since 2017, employees have served Bill Baggs Cape Florida State Park by removing debris washed ashore on the beach and cleaning up the picnic area.
 The company also financially supports the park’s monthly beach clean-ups by donating to the Friends of Cape Florida to purchase supplies.

 Sixty-six employees and corporate officers participated in an annual work day at Dr. Von D. Mizell-Eula Johnson State Park for a beach cleanup and planting 15 native trees.
-A few days later the park was surprised with a $5,000 donation to be used at the park.
+A few days later the park was surprised with a $5,000 donation.

-The company generously paid their employees’ wages for the time they volunteer, provided lunch and all safety equipment and any items needed to accomplish the project.
+The company generously paid their employees’ wages for the time they volunteer, and provided lunch and all safety equipment and any items needed to accomplish the project.
 At Wekiwa Springs State Park, 188 employees volunteered a total of 1,128 hours trimming and removing brush for better visibility and visitor safety in the parking lot.
-The safety equipment and tools were donated to the park after they finished!
+The safety equipment and tools were donated to the park after the work crews finished.